-Comprehensive patient records are maintained and stored appropriately.
-Some prescription charts still had abbreviations and this practice requested review and change.
+Comprehensive patient records were maintained and stored appropriately.
+However, it was again noted that some prescription charts still had abbreviations and it was recommended that this practice be reviewed in line with the appropriate guidance and recommendations.

 Confidentiality

 The hospital had written policies and procedures to ensure patient confidentiality which met Caldicott requirements.
 Staff were aware of their responsibilities under the Data Protection Act.